schmudde/blog/content/posts/2023-05-08-data-is-a-bad-idea.md

 ></footer>
 </div>

 Initiatives such as [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) (VC) and the [Content Authenticity Initiative](https://contentauthenticity.org/) (CAI) both provide certain guarantees about the veracity of data.
 VCs are data that can be verified by the original issuer.
-CAI is supported by companies like Adobe[^flash] because they're looking to provide  provenance and attribution for media content like images.
+CAI is supported by companies like Adobe[^flash] because they're looking to provide  provenance and attribution for rich media.

-[^flash]: Adobe's existing Digital Rights Management (DRM) is used to [treat customers who buy books like criminals](https://hbr.org/2015/11/the-weird-rules-governing-what-we-download).
-Furthermore, when the company purchased Flash (via Macromedia), they inherited an ecosystem that contained countless digital cultural artifacts.
-When they discontinued the technology, the only responsible subsequent step would have been to open-source the entire project so [these artifacts could be maintained](/posts/2021-09-07-fix-my-code.html).
-Adobe has failed to demonstrate the vision or the leadership when dealing with cultural issues.
+[^flash]: Adobe's existing Digital Rights Management (DRM) is used to [treat customers](https://hbr.org/2015/11/the-weird-rules-governing-what-we-download) who buy books [like criminals](posts/2021-12-01-eink.html).
+Furthermore, when the company purchased Flash (via Macromedia), they inherited an ecosystem that sustained countless digital cultural artifacts.
+When they discontinued the technology, the only responsible step would have been to subsequently open-source the entire project so [these artifacts could be maintained](posts/2021-09-07-fix-my-code.html).
+Adobe has failed to demonstrate vision or leadership when dealing with cultural issues.

-Ownership and usage rights are conventional methods that support the concept of property.
+Ownership and usage rights conventionally support the concept of property.
 Many futurists, especially those in Web3, want to apply property rights to aspects of our identity.
 Any attempts to commodify self-hood is an egregious misapplication of technology.
 Not only is it ethically dubious, it's technologically incoherent.
 As [Adrian Gropper](https://spectrum.ieee.org/privacy-entrepreneur-adrian-gropper) points out, "control doesn't scale."
 Individuals simply do not have the time or expertise to manage a portfolio of online personas or a single persona that discloses only essential information to a portfolio of clients.

-In some sense, we have ownership over the organs in our body, but I thankfully don't have conscious control over their management.
-If I had that burden I would certainly need to outsource that information to a (profit-seeking) entity that manages my body's data so I could focus on something else.
+In some sense we have ownership over the organs in our body but I thankfully don't have conscious control over their management.
+I would need to outsource the burden of "personal organ management" to an outside entity if I wanted to get anything else done.
 This is not a path towards serenity and sovereignty.

 <div class="epigraph">
 > What are we allowed to do with it?